theopin/tp/docs/UserGuide.md

 > :bulb:  You can rearrange the order of sections within CONTENTS.
 CheatLogs does not take the ordering of such sections into account when parsing XML files.

-> :exclamation: Any section that is not inserted into CONTENTS will not be included in the cheatsheet.
+> :exclamation: Any section that you do not insert into CONTENTS will not be included in the cheatsheet.

 ---

 <a id="favourite"></a>
 ### 5.1.3.
 Favourite<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 This section indicates if the cheatsheet should be marked as [favourite](#favourite-command).
+You can use this to mark cheatsheets which you want to view in the list of your favourite cheatsheets.

 >Format: `<favourite>STATUS</favourite>`